Profitbase/Episode-Docs/articles/invision/docs/sqlscripts/howto/sqlscriptservice.md

 `ExecuteScalarById`

 Executes a SQL Script, specified by its object id, and returns the value in the first column in the first row from the result set.

+> [!NOTE]
-Note that the SQL Script must be configured to return data
+> the SQL Script must be configured to return data.

 ```csharp
 public T ExecuteScalarById<T>(string scriptId, Dictionary<string, object> paramValues = null)
 ```